 Increasing the size is not a primary goal, although women can choose to have breast implants placed in conjunction with a lift procedure.

 What if I intend to have more children?

 Because pregnancy can cause the breasts to sag, it is a good idea to wait until you are reasonably sure you won’t have more children before having breast lift.

 Are the results permanent?

 You’ve turned back the clock with your breast lift, but you haven’t eliminated the inevitability of aging.
 You can be confident, however, that your breasts will look perky and youthful for a long time, in the absence of a new pregnancy or dramatic changes in weight.
 The smaller your breasts, the more likely you’ll retain your youthful profile.
 If in the future you find that your breasts have begun to sag, there is no risk to repeating the procedure.

 A breast lift involves an incision and the removal of skin, so some scarring is inevitable.
-The experienced Vancouver area plastic surgeons of the Plastic Surgery Group at City Centre always use the least invasive techniques, resulting in the shortest scars.
+The experienced Surrey area plastic surgeons of the Plastic Surgery Group at City Centre always use the least invasive techniques, resulting in the shortest scars.
 For most breast lift procedures, there will be a scar around each areola and a vertical scar that reaches under the breast.
 Your doctor will discuss with you steps you can take during the recovery process to ensure that your incisions heal quickly and cleanly, minimizing the appearance of scars.